Time to Talk

 Taking the time to talk about goals and wishes is an important first step.
 This conversation can help inform future healthcare choices, including what someone may or may not want.

 - Four Questions to Start Serious Illness Conversations for Clinicians

-Expressing goals and wishes in an advance care plan can help inform what kind of health and personal care someone receives if they are unable to speak for themselves.
+Expressing goals and wishes in an advanced care plan can help inform what kind of health and personal care someone receives if they are unable to speak for themselves.
 Advance Care Planning Canada is a national initiative that provides tools for clinicians and patients to guide individuals through this process.